mbuckler/youtube-bb/README.md

 ### Download

-The `download.py` script is provided for users who are interested in downloading the videos which accompany the provided annotations and then cutting these videos down to the range in which they have been annotated.
+The `download.py` script is provided for users who are interested in downloading the videos which accompany the provided annotations.
+It also cuts these videos down to the range in which they have been annotated.
+Parallel video downloads are supported so that you can saturate your download bandwith even though YouTube throttles per-video.
+I was able to download the Detection Validation videos (412 GB) in roughly 3 hours.

-Run `python download.py [DIR]` to download the dataset into the specified directory.
+Run `python download.py [VIDEO_DIR] [NUM_THREADS]` to download the dataset into the specified directory.
 If you don't provide a path, a directory named `videos` will be created.

-Then wait (for quite a long time...).

 ### Decode

 Once your downloading has completed you may be interested in decoding the videos into individual still frames.
 If this is the case, use the decoding script.
+The script decodes all frames within the clips at 30 frames per second.

 Run `python decode.py [VIDEO_DIR] [FRAME_DIR]`.
 The first parameter is the directory where your videos were downloaded to (default: `videos`), and the second is where you would like the decoded frames to go (default: `frames`).